radekmie/rg/README.md

 Usage: node lib/cli [options] [command]

 Options:
-  --addExplicitCasts      add type casts to all expressions --compactSkipEdges      optimize automaton by compacting skip edges --expandGeneratorNodes  expand generator nodes --inlineReachability    inline reachability when possible --joinForkSuffixes      join paths with identical labels leading to the same node --mangleSymbols         mangle all user-defined symbols --normalizeTypes        normalize all types so Arrow types appear only in type definitions and are at most one level deep --reuseFunctions        reuse subautomatons when translating function calls (.hrg only) --skipSelfAssignments   replaces all self assignments (e.g., `x = x`) with skip edges -h, --help              display help for command
+  --addExplicitCasts       add type casts to all expressions --compactSkipEdges       optimize automaton by compacting skip edges --expandGeneratorNodes   expand generator nodes --inlineReachability     inline reachability when possible --joinForkSuffixes       join paths with identical labels leading to the same node --mangleSymbols          mangle all user-defined symbols --normalizeTypes         normalize all types so Arrow types appear only in type definitions and are at most one level deep --pruneUnreachableNodes  prune unused nodes --reuseFunctions         reuse subautomatons when translating function calls (.hrg only) --skipSelfAssignments    replaces all self assignments (e.g., `x = x`) with skip edges -h, --help               display help for command

 Commands:
   help [command]          display help for command